 There are other places besides just Cricut where you can get free fonts for your crafting projects.
 One of them is Creative Fabrica.
 I highly recommend creating an account with them, that way it will save all of the fonts you download from them.
 Just click on the banner below to head to their site.

 My favorite place to get free fonts to use with my Cricut is DaFont.com.
 There is an endless list of fonts that you can download from DaFont and use.
 Once you download the font, you have to then install it to your computer.
-I was going to write up a super detailed step by step for you on how to do this, but fellow blogger Rachel from CraftingSpree.com already has an amazing step by step on this.
+I was going to write up a super detailed step by step for you on how to do this, but my friend and crafting blogger Rachel from CraftingSpree.com already has an amazing step by step on this.
 Check it out HERE.

 Need to know how to download and install free fonts on your mobile device?
 Don’t worry!
 I have you covered with a video HERE.